Directors & Staff

 Jake and Kerry Labovitz, Directors

-My (Jake’s) dream of owning and directing an overnight summer camp dates back to my early years as a child.
-I developed a great love for the magic of the camp experience over the eight summers that I spent at camp in New Hampshire.
-Those sunny summer days have made me a strong believer in the amazing impact camp has on the growth and development of children.
-I am truly living a lifelong dream of improving the lives of kids.
-Kerry grew up on a farm in the Midwest, where she also attended camp as a child.
-When not on the phone chatting with parents, she can be found having fun with campers and staff.
-We have two camper-age children and a goofy Labradoodle, all of whom love spending their summers at camp in the woods of New Hampshire.
-As parents, we are keenly aware of the responsibility given to us by camp parents and take the safety, happiness and well-being of every camper to heart.
-We are accessible, hands-on and committed to creating fun, meaningful and enriching experiences for the entire Windsor Mountain community.
-We would love to speak with prospective families to share what makes Windsor Mountain so special.
+Jake’s dream of owning and directing an overnight summer camp dates back to his early years as a camper in New Hampshire, where he developed a great love for the magic of the camp experience.
+Those summer days served as a foundation for his belief in the amazing impact camp has on the growth and development of children.
+Kerry joined Jake on his camp journey and brings her midwestern roots and camp-mom energy to Windsor Mountain each summer.
+As directors of Windsor Mountain since 2010, Jake and Kerry see first-hand how Windsor Mountain provides children with connection, community and a whole lot of fun.
+As parents, we are keenly aware of the responsibility given to us by camp parents and take the safety, happiness and well-being of every camper and staff member to heart.
+We are accessible, hands-on and committed to creating safe, fun, meaningful and enriching experiences for the entire Windsor Mountain community.

 Wmi Tm High Res